 One of the many things that Tesla owners do is drive on the continent.
-There are plenty of Super chargers across most major routes and long journeys are relatively simple, but there's still the need to charge at your destination for those shorter trips around where you stay.
+There are plenty of Superchargers across most major routes and long journeys are relatively simple, but there is still the need to charge at your destination for those shorter trips around where you stay.

-Europe, like the UK, has a range of chargers other than Super chargers, including type 2 and Chademo, these may require you to have a membership car etc and this article is not trying to address these scenarios.
+Europe, like the UK, has a range of charger options other than Superchargers, including type 2, Chademo and CCS, these may require you to have a membership card and this article is not trying to address these scenarios.

-There is a scenario, just like charging with a 3 pin plug back in the UK, which you may want to consider while abroad, and that's charging from their equivalent domestic sockets, an option especially if you're in a villa or gite for your holiday.
+There is a scenario, just like charging with a 3 pin plug back in the UK, which you may want to consider while abroad, and that is charging from their equivalent domestic sockets, an option especially relevant if you are staying in a villa or gite for your holiday.

 WARNING: THIS GUIDE IS ONLY FOR THOSE COMPETENT AT WIRING A PLUG

-What you ideally need is a 10M extension cable that you can use abroad, and something that takes your existing 3 pin plugged UMC, as provided by Tesla, and that can plug into a EU socket.
-To do so its really as simple as buying a UK extension real, and replace the 3 pin plug on the extension cable with a Schuko plug.
-If the car won't charge, open the plug, flip the Live and Neutral, and try again.
-It's a 2 min fix.
+What you ideally need is an extension cable that you can use abroad, and something that takes your existing 3 pin plugged UMC, as provided by Tesla, and can plug directly into a EU wall socket.
+To do so is as simple as buying a UK extension reel, and replace the 3 pin plug on the extension cable with a Schuko plug.
+If you have a UMC1 charger and the car will not charge, open the plug, flip the Live and Neutral, and try again.
+It should be a 2 min fix.

 You need the following bits and an electrical screwdriver:

 The slowest way to charge your car is to use the 13A plug and the Tesla supplied UMC.
 This has a max charge rate of only 10A and little more than 6 miles added for every hour charging, but when needs must, this is the get out of jail option.
-The cable is relatively short and the use of a good quality extension gives you extra reach, just make sure its rated for 13A and its fully unwound when in use.
-We use Invero® 4 Way Mains Socket with 5M Metre Extension Lead Reel Cable - Heavy Duty British Approved 13A.
-Other makes exist, as do other lengths, but just remember that really long leads still need to be fully unwound so either a 5m or 10m long cable are more manageable and can normally get you to a 3pin socket in a garage or through a window.
+The UMC cable is relatively short and the use of a good quality extension gives you extra range to a 3 pin socket.
+Make sure its rated for 13A, preferably 1.5mm core not 1.25mm and is fully unwound when in use.
+We recommend a SIMBR 5M Extension Lead Cable and while you can get other cables, the slightly larger 1.5mm core gives it extra margin of safety.
+Other makes exist, as do other lengths including by this make, just remember that really long leads still need to be fully unwound whereas a 5m is more manageable.